 We aim to help people recover as quickly and as well as possible, particularly by offering help early.

 We provide practical advice, support, information and help people develop a better understanding of their experiences.
-The team consists of experienced mental health practitioners including nurses, social workers, occupational therapists, psychological therapists, clinical psychologists, Support Time and Recovery workers (STR) and psychiatrists.
+The team consists of experienced mental health practitioners including nurses, social workers, occupational therapists, psychological therapists, clinical psychologists, support time and recovery workers (STR), peer facilitators and psychiatrists.

 We understand that psychotic experiences can be distressing and confusing, both for the people who experience them and also for those around them, so we aim to give people the right help early, enabling people to understand and deal with these experiences effectively and ensuring that individuals can continue to live the lives they want to lead.
 We work hard to build supportive partnerships with the people we work with in a way that is respectful.